Phileosopher/commonplace/reality.md

 The small components form parts of a whole.
 The entire collection, whatever it is, is (typically) of dramatically more value to us than the individual parts.
 We tend to find value in the collective more than the components, either for our [purposes](purpose.md) or what we [love](people-love.md).
 That added value usually includes something that makes us [feel](mind-feelings.md) like the thing is somehow more complete.

-Barring mental disorders like [autism](autism.md), we typically see the entire thing first, then must observe closely to find the parts.
+Barring mental disorders like [autism](mind-neurodivergence.md), we typically see the entire thing first, then must observe closely to find the parts.
 We will then discover [patterns](symbols.md) within the parts that permeate the collective thing.
 When *that* collective becomes a part of a larger collective, the larger collective will either reflect the pattern as well or appear to be disordered.

 [Wisdom and understanding](understanding.md) come through seeing the parts that fit into most things, with one exception: [cultural sensibilities](culture.md) will define some patterns across seemingly unrelated domains as [taboo](morality-taboo.md) to address.

+APPLICATION: Each of us must find our journey to truth in our own way, and there's no clear answer or [pattern](symbols.md) that applies to everyone.

 ## Denial